KG-9991/SEC_10-K_Fillings_Analysis/README.md

 # SEC 10-K Fillings Analysis
 Text Analysis of SEC 10-K Fillings using Llama 3 8b-Chat (from together.ai) for Tesla and Microsoft

 ## Analysis was conducted on two main insights - 1.
 Debt to Equity Ratio and 2.
-Analysis of tone of the company for the competitors
+Analysis of tone of the company for the competitors.

 ## 1. Debt to Equity Ratio:
     What is Debt to Equity Ratio?